ransaked1/UniversityCoursework/README.md

 All documents are in PDF format.

+### COMP2207

+Distributed Systems course in my second semester.
+Contains a small lab and a final coursework that implements a distributed file system written in Java.

+All code was written in **Java version 17.0.2**.
+All documents are in PDF format.

 ### COMP2211

 Software Engineering Group Project in my second semester.
 Contains an Ad Auction Dashboard completely developed in Java by me and 3 other teammates.
 I was responsible for most of the backend and coordinated the Agile work.